-Meskel (Finding of the True Cross), one of the major Ethiopian Orthodox festivals is celebrated for two days.
+Meskel (Finding of the True Cross) is one of the major Ethiopian Orthodox festivals and it is celebrated for two days.

 Marked with feasting, dancing, and lively religious processions, the occasion usually starts on the eve of Meskel with the preparing of a cone-shaped bonfire in town squares and markets.
 Long tree branches are tied together and yellow daisies called Meskel Flowers are placed on top.

 The branches are gathered together in a bundle called “Demera” and set ablaze by the procession of priests, believers, religious and political leaders.
 The people toss flaming torches which they are carrying at the “Demera”, singing a special Meskel song as they circle it.
 Around individual homes, little “Demeras” are built as well.

 The “Demera” burns until it turns entirely into ashes.
 As it burns and collapses the direction in which the “Demera” falls is interpreted as a sign or portent.
 Rain is usually expected to fall to put out the fire and when it does, the year is expected to be a prosperous one.
 In most villages, the celebration continues throughout the night.